lileddie/F5-Terraform/README.md

 ## Open Source versions for TF Enterprise

 So far we have only tried [Atlantis](https://www.runatlantis.io/) which worked flawlessly to deploy projects, versioning not so much.
-Each Github pull request/merge cloned the repo to a new folder without copying the tfstate file.
-Errors ensue.
+Each Github pull request/merge cloned the repo to a new folder without copying the tfstate file - to avoid errors and duplicate builds, make sure to use a remote and centrally located tfstate file!
 Included in repo is an atlantis.yaml file for syntax purposes.
-If more luck with Atlantis, pt.
-2 will follow.

 ## Authors